Crock Pot Pork Chops

 Seasonings.
 The packet of ranch dressing mix contains plenty of seasonings, but feel free to add fresh herbs, sautéed onions, minced garlic, garlic powder, or pepper to suit your tastes.

-This recipe makes a really tasty gravy that goes great with mashed potatoes.
-You literally don’t have to do anything.
+These slow cooker pork chops with creamy gravy is delicious served over mashed potatoes.
+You literally don’t have to do anything extra to make the gravy.
 Once the pork chops are done, you can just use a slotted spoon or tongs to get the pork out of the crockpot and use whatever remains as gravy.
-We love serving the pork chops and gravy with mashed potatoes and a side of steamed vegetables.
-The pork gravy is also delicious over rice or egg noodles.
+My go-to meal is serving the pork chops and gravy with mashed potatoes and a side of steamed vegetables.
+The creamy gravy is also delicious over rice or egg noodles.

 Frequently Asked Questions